pytest-dev/pytest/CONTRIBUTING.rst

 Submitting Plugins to pytest-dev
 --------------------------------

-Pytest development of the core, some plugins and support code happens in repositories living under the ``pytest-dev`` organisations:
+Development of the pytest core, support code, and some plugins happens in repositories living under the ``pytest-dev`` organisations:

 - `pytest-dev on GitHub <https://github.com/pytest-dev>`_